Looking For A

 In this way, green credit cards make it very easy for the average person to consistently contribute to preventing climate change.
 You just spend the money you were going to spend anyways and take comfort in the fact that some of that is making a difference in the world.

 Most green credit cards are also built in such a way as to limit their impact on the environment.
-For example, lots of green credit cards are biodegradable.
+For example, lots of green credit cards are made from eco-friendly materials, such as corn-based plastic.
 Many are also built without magnetic strips to improve their recyclability.

 Are Green Credit Cards New?